vin et sushi

 California rolls and fruity rosé, a perfect pairing

-Wine and prawn sushi
+Wine and shrimp sushi

 Wine and sashimi